05.02.2026 07:40

 DOLLAR INDEX RISING

 On the other hand, the dollar index tested the level of 97.80, reaching its highest level in the last two weeks.
-With the emergence of Kevin Warsh as a hawkish candidate for the FED presidency, the tendency for the dollar to strengthen increased.
-The rise of the dollar increased the cost of holding precious metals, strengthening the selling pressure on gold and silver.
+With the emergence of Kevin Warsh, a hawkish figure for the FED presidency, the strengthening trend of the dollar increased.
+The rise of the dollar raised the cost of holding precious metals, strengthening the selling pressure on gold and silver.

 U.S. DATA AND EMPLOYMENT EXPECTATIONS

 The U.S. Services Purchasing Managers' Index for January was announced at 53.8, above the expectation of 53.5.
 While the data indicates vitality in the economy, it has led to a weakening of lower interest rate expectations.
-The markets are focused on the non-farm employment data to be announced tomorrow.
+Markets are focused on the non-farm employment data to be announced tomorrow.

 RECORD OUTFLOW FROM GOLD FUNDS IN CHINA

-The ETF data from China also affected the decline in gold prices.
+The ETF data from China also played a role in the decline in gold prices.
 A total outflow of $980 million was experienced from China's four largest gold-backed ETFs on Tuesday.
 This figure was recorded as the largest daily outflow in history.
 On Monday, there was also an outflow of $317 million, bringing the total amount withdrawn from gold ETFs in China to nearly $1.3 billion in the first half of the week.